sunpy/sunpy/doc/source/guide/plotting.rst

     plt.show()

-The above a plot of line across the map.
+The above will plot of line across the map.
 Using the fig.gca() command to get access to the axes object most anything can be done to the plot and the plot can be displayed as usual using the `~matplotlib.pyplot.show` command.
 Here is another example ::